hrvach/deskhop/README.md

 *I'm not selling anything, this is just a personal, non-commercial hobby project.*

+[update] There is a manufacturing/assembly company in China that might offer PCBs in qty of 1, assembled boards and boards + case, so stay tuned.

+I **don't want to take any commission** on this - the only goal is to provide an alternative for people who don't feel confident enough to assemble the boards themselves.

 4. When the active screen is changed via the mouse, does the keyboard follow (and vice versa)?

 Yes, the idea was to make it behave like it was one single computer.